Financial-Times/origami/README.md

 Welcome to Origami!

-This is the repository for the Origami components, libraries and apps that make up the Origami Component System.
+This is the repository for the Origami components, libraries, and apps that make up the Origami Component System.

 ## Proposals